ims-systems-00/ims-kb/docs/General_Information/intro.md

 Once again, attempt to click on the `key` icon on a user, this time the system should grant them access to the iMS System and send out a Welcome Email with the users' login credentials.

-The credentials in the Email will look like this
-Email : <your.name@domain.com>
+The credentials in the Email might look like this Email : <your.name@domain.com>
 Password : `system generated password` ie: (jahd8234bj^&%d)